 A research or professional poster should communicate information to the viewer without the accompaniment of a speaker.
 In most cases, a viewer will spend only a few short minutes observing the poster, so it important that the poster conveys the most significant information or details in an efficient manner.
 This is why it is essential that the poster is clean, well-organized, and concise.
+Do not copy and paste your

 The excellent poster to the right presents findings from ecological research conducted in Glacier Bay National Park by students and faculty at the University of Alaska.
 Consider the attributes that make this a successful poster.